nivenly/website/content/en/docs/papers/fsep/_index.md

 Following an account in the fediverse works the same as on any centralized platform: subscribing to the corresponding account so their updates appear in a  curated timeline.

-The difference on a decentralized platform is that accounts not on the venue where the original requesting account is found can follow any account that used the activity pub protocol, allowing cross-site communication.
+The difference on a decentralized platform is that accounts not on the venue where the original requesting account is found can follow any account that uses the ActivityPub protocol, allowing cross-site communication.

 The challenge with this kind of open communication with no set standard of moderation is that it is difficult to filter through benign accounts in their attempts to connect and those that are not.